fernandoescolar/RoutingRecords/README.md

 Trace(string Pattern, RouteDelegateAsync RouteDelegate);
 ```

-If you want to use them, you just have to create an object that inherits from one of these records, specify the pattern and the delegate.
+If you want to use them, you just have to create an object that inherits from one of these records, specify the pattern and declare the delegate.

-The delegate is a function that returns a Task (async function) and with `HttpRequest` and `HttpResponse` as parameters:
+The delegate is a function that returns a Task (async function) with a `HttpRequest` and a `HttpResponse` as parameters:

 ```csharp
 Task RouteDelegateAsync(HttpRequest req, HttpResponse res);